commercetools/commercetools-sync-java/README.md

 More at https://commercetools.github.io/commercetools-sync-java

-Java jibrary for importing and syncing (taking care of changes) data into one or more commercetools projects from external data files (CSV, XML, JSON) or from another commercetools project.
+Java library for importing and syncing (taking care of changes) data into one or more commercetools projects from external data files or from another commercetools project.

 The library supports synchronising the following entities in commercetools